negarK2000/negarK2000/README.md

 <!-- Projects -->
 ## 🚀 Featured Projects

-- [Information Retrieval System (from Scratch)](https://github.com/negarK2000/InformationRetrievalSystem): <br> A powerful search engine tailored for Persian news, featuring advanced functionalities such as vector-based ranking and clustering techniques, delivers efficient and accurate search results customized to user queries.
+- [Information Retrieval System  (from Scratch)](https://github.com/negarK2000/InformationRetrievalSystem) <details> <summary> Description </summary> A powerful search engine tailored for Persian news, featuring advanced functionalities such as vector-based ranking and clustering techniques, delivers efficient and accurate search results customized to user queries.</details>
-- [Handwritten Digit Recognition (from Scratch)](https://github.com/negarK2000/ComputationalIntelligence/tree/master/HandwrittenDigitRecognition): <br> Trained an Artificial Neural Network (ANN) by Mini-batch Gradient Descent.
+- [Handwritten Digit Recognition (from Scratch)](https://github.com/negarK2000/ComputationalIntelligence/tree/master/HandwrittenDigitRecognition): <details> <summary> Description </summary> Trained an Artificial Neural Network (ANN) by Mini-batch Gradient Descent. </details>
-- [Evolutionary Games](https://github.com/negarK2000/ComputationalIntelligence/tree/master/EvolutionaryGames): <br> Trained an Artificial Neural Network (ANN) by Evolutionary Algorithm.
+- [Evolutionary Games](https://github.com/negarK2000/ComputationalIntelligence/tree/master/EvolutionaryGames): <details> <summary> Description </summary> Trained an Artificial Neural Network (ANN) by Evolutionary Algorithm. </details>
 - [Internet of Things Projects](https://github.com/negarK2000/IoT): <br> a set of IoT projects developed using the Arduino IDE and simulated using the Proteus software.
 Each project showcases the application of IoT concepts and technologies.
 - [Course Website](https://github.com/negarK2000/CourseWebpsite): <br> I have designed a simple website as a front-end assignment for students who are learning Internet Engineering.
 - [Music Identification (from Scratch)](https://github.com/negarK2000/SignalsAndSystems/tree/master/MusicRecognitionSystem): <br> Implemented a music identification program utilizing Fourier transform and spectrogram analysis, enabling users to identify songs by analyzing their audio signals, similar to a simplified version of Shazam.